Slymeball/SkrPak/README.md

 # The Skript Pack!
 Also known as **SkrPak**.
 Created by **Edb** *(MCJ _Edb/sl_me)*

 The SkrPak is a collection of simple yet useful skripts for anyone starting out with Skript.
-It could also be used as a starting point for skripts.
+It could also be used as a starting point for skripts or servers.
+###### SkrPak is distributed under the [MIT license](https://mit-license.org/).

 ## The pack includes skripts such as...
 - A gamemode switcher (/gm).